ABackerNINI/factorio_mod/ab_logisticscenter/README.md

 ## Known Issues

+* This mod does not support multi-forces with multi-players.
+That means if you and your friends are in different forces, your items will be teleported together.
-* This mod does not support multi-surfaces right now.
+* [RESOLVED] This mod does not support multi-surfaces right now.
 Which means you should NOT use `Logistics Center`, `Collector Chest`, `Requester Chest` in other surfaces, use them only in the main world.
 For example, do NOT use them inside Factorissimo2 buildings.
-* This mod does not support multi-forces with multi-players.
-That means if you and your friends are in different forces, your items will be teleported together.

 ## Announcement